stephyraju/spiceworld/README.md

  **AWS Cloud9 IDE**

 * Created a Procfile with the command echo web: python run.py > Procfile.
-* Created a requirement.txt file so Heroku know what python modules it will need to run my application with the command pip freeze > requirements.txt
+* Created a requirement.txt file so Heroku know what python modules it will need to run my application with the command sudo pip freeze --local > requirements.txt
+* Then git add and git commit the new prerequisites from the requirements.txt file and Procfile, then 'git push' the undertaking to GitHub.
 * Created config Vars such as my Secret Key, IP PORT and MONGO_URI within .bashrc so I could still run the project from my own IDE
-* Once up to date, everything was pushed to GitHub master branch.

  **Heroku**

 * After loging into heroku I created a new app, using the name spiceword cookbook and set the region to Europe.

+* Select application

 * In the settings tab I clicked reveal config vars and entered the required environment variables, which in this case were: